muhammadsikandarhayat/Lung-Colon-Cancer-Prediction/Readme.md

 # Lung and Colon Cancer Image Analysis

-This project provides exploratory data analysis (EDA) tools for analyzing lung and colon cancer microscopy images.
-The dataset includes images of different types of lung and colon tissues, both normal and cancerous.
+This project implements a comprehensive deep learning approach for lung and colon cancer classification using microscopy images.
+The project includes training a custom three-layer CNN from scratch and fine-tuning pre-trained ResNet50 and EfficientNet models, followed by performance comparison and analysis.

 ## Dataset Structure